bio & resumes

 THE ABDUCTION OF LADY WEN CHI ~ c.
 2006 ~ revised 2011-15

 A 3-Act "Theatre Concert" requiring 10 gifted actor-singers and 4 musicians

-STAGED READING WITH SONGS: presented by Japanese American National Museum working with East West Players.
+Presented as a reading with songs by the Japanese American National Museum working with East West Players.

 Special Events Series.
 Featured Jennifer Paz (star of MISS SAIGON) in the title role.

-PRIVATE READING TEXT ONLY: Los Angeles Theatre Center.
-Starring June Angela (Tony nominee for SHOGUN)
+PRIVATE READING: Los Angeles Theatre Center.
+Starring June Angela (Tony nominee for Broadway's SHOGUN)

 GOOD PERSON OF SEZUAN ~ 2000, Dublin

 Samuel Beckett Center, Dublin.
 Directed by Lilly Susan Todd.

 TROJAN WOMEN ~ 1993 ~ Insite Productions CBS TV- LOT

 Starring Mariette Hartley and Angela Paton.
 Directed by Michael Arabian.
 Commission.
 Mimi adapted the Jean Paul Sartre translation into contemporary lyrics and composed the vocal music for the chorus.